lisad/phaser-example/README.md

 # phaser-example

-This is a working example of project that uses the phaser library to collect, merge and transform data.
+This repository has working examples of projects that use the phaser library to collect, merge and transform data.

 ## To try yourself